 New Virus, Increased Risk

-The landscape in relation to crimes committed against the NHS changed significantly in a very short period of time given the outbreak of the COVID-19 pandemic; we will all need to be alert to the emerging threats and the impact these crimes will have across all NHS service lines.
+The landscape in relation to crimes committed against the NHS changed significantly in a very short period of time given the outbreak of the COVID-19 pandemic; we all need to be alert to emerging threats and the impact these crimes will have across all NHS service lines.

 Currently the NHS is facing one of the most difficult challenges in its history, responding to the COVID-19 pandemic by ensuring funding, supplies and services are being delivered to those most in need.
 Whilst we are all working hard to help patients, NHS colleagues and our families, there remains a significant minority who will take advantage of this crisis to commit crimes for personal gain.
 This minority can have a major impact on the already stretched NHS finances and staffing resource.

-As the NHS tackles the enormous task at hand, our adherence to the usual rules and organisational policies, systems and processes may become more relaxed when the demands of supporting service delivery becomes increasingly under pressure.
+As the NHS tackles the enormous task at hand, our adherence to the usual rules and organisational policies, systems and processes may become more relaxed when the demands of supporting service delivery become increasingly under pressure.
 For example, with the sudden changes to working practice, staff may be absent due to illness or deployed elsewhere with inexperienced or new staff being hired and given great responsibility.
 These pressures may result in the usual checks and controls being bypassed.
 Controlled areas such as procurement, the supply chain, recruitment, sickness and absence management, E-Rostering and security of secure and safe environments will take second place to our focus on saving lives.

 We have reviewed all of our clients existing Fraud and Security Risk Assessments in the light of COVID-19 and the emergency measures introduced by the Government.
-In line with the latest NHS England / Improvement letter to NHS Executives, all NHS organisations were required to consider their fraud resilience and business continuity plans to ensure they had due consideration to potential fraud, bribery, corruption and security risks.
+In line with the NHS England / Improvement letter to NHS Executives, all NHS organisations were required to consider their fraud resilience and business continuity plans to ensure they had due consideration to potential fraud, bribery, corruption and security risks.